Supply Chain Human Rights

 McDonald’s works with partners and suppliers to support working parents in the supply chain as a member of the IETP.
 We encouraged Happy Meal toys suppliers to partner with IETP and their implementation partner CCR CSR to create Family Friendly Spaces at several facilities in China.
 These have subsequently had a meaningful impact on migrant workers.
 Across China, millions of workers have to leave their children in rural villages with family and friends while they are away working at urban factories.
 The program reunites some of these “left-behind” children with their working parents during the school summer holidays

-In 2019, 10 toy facilities took part in the program.
-The 381 participating children, aged 3–12 years, attended factory-based childcare run by trained staff.
+In 2019, 10 toy facilities took part in the program and in 2020, despite the pandemic, we had two toy facilities participate in the program.
+The 466 participating children, aged 3–12 years, attended factory-based childcare run by trained staff.
 The children took part in activities and day trips that helped broaden their horizons and strengthened parent-child relationships.
-An impact study of the wider program found that workers felt confident that their child was safe while they went to work and that the spaces allowed them to spend more time with their child.
-The study also revealed an 82% increase in worker satisfaction and a 13% increase in worker retention.
+An impact study of the wider program done in 2020 found that workers felt confident that their child was safe while they went to work and that the spaces allowed them to spend more time with their child.
+The study also revealed a 321% increase in worker satisfaction and a 39% increase in worker retention.

 Continuous Improvement Through Supplier Workplace Accountability Program